mmehr1988/turbo-doodle/README.md

 1. [MongoDB Community Server Installation Page](https://www.mongodb.com/try/download/community)

 2. After install, check with the command line to ensure setup is correct.
-If running the below commands does not output any errors, then you've correctly installed mongoDB.
+If no errors are shown after running the below commands, then you've correctly installed MongoDB.

         ```bash
         mongo --version